 Build the contact queue

-Turn the best accounts into a contact queue, not an export dump.
+Turn the best accounts into a contact queue.

 def build_contact_queue(api_client, accounts, target_role="Head of Revenue Operations"):